contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Path B — Opt into the regular IBS/CBS regime

-The company stays in Simples for the other taxes (IRPJ, CSLL, employer social security, and other federal taxes), but begins to assess IBS and CBS separately — breaking out the credit of approximately 28% on the invoice.
-The B2B customer takes that credit in full, preserving commercial competitiveness.
+The company stays in Simples for the other taxes (IRPJ, CSLL, employer social security, and other federal taxes), but begins to assess IBS and CBS separately — breaking out the credit on the invoice at the full rate (not yet set in law; 26.5% is a trigger ceiling, art.
+475).
+The B2B customer takes the full credit, preserving commercial competitiveness.

 The operational costs of Path B